dhayakaw/cuda/PCCP/Chapter2/Chapter2.md

 ```

 **Usually, a grid is organized as a 2D array of blocks and a block is organized as a 3D array of threads.**

+**You define variables for grid and block on the host before launching a kernel, and a ccess them there with the x, y and z fields of the vector structure from the host side.**